Welcome to the final step in our free self-paced course to help you set up your own personal or professional educator blog!

 Professional writers have long described the way that the act of writing forces them to distill their vague notions into clear ideas.
 By putting half-formed thoughts on the page, we externalize them and are able to evaluate them much more objectively.
 This is why writers often find that it’s only when they start writing that they figure out what they want to say.

-Despite this being the case, you can really amplify the benefits of blogging by building an audience.
+Despite all of the personal benefits of blogging, you can really amplify things by building an audience.

 Clive Thompson explains,